CSCfi/csc-user-guide/docs/support/tutorials/nomachine-usage.md

 3. After a while, you'll be shown a few pages presenting the different functionality of NoMachine.
     In the first screen, untick the box from "Change server resolution to match the client when I reconnect".
 4. Take a while to read through, and if you don't want to see them again, click the box at lower right corner, proceed with "ok".
 5. Once you see a black screen, you're there.
-Now right click at the black background and select "CSC local servers" then "puhti" / "mahti.
+Now right click at the black background and select "CSC local servers" then "Puhti" / "Mahti.
 6. You'll be prompted for your CSC password.
 Give it, and you'll have a terminal open on Puhti / Mahti.
 The terminal can display remote graphics.

 ## Recommended tips